wp-plugins/wp-easycart/readme.txt

 == Changelog ==

+= 1.1.14 =
+* URGENT BUG FIX - for users who went with 1.1.13, please upgrade to fix the currency symbol on the site.
 = 1.1.13 =
 * Added MasterCard Debit, Visa Debit/Delta, and Visa Electron as credit card options (currently only Sagepay).
 * Added default payment selected method - Select the default method from the admin basic settings and that box will automatically appear on load on the final checkout page.